FOIA – The Freedom of Information Act

 Requests for inspection or copying of public records shall be made in writing and directed to the Geneseo Park District.
 Written requests may be submitted to a public body via personal delivery, mail, email, telefax, or other means available to the District.
 The public body may honor oral requests for inspection or copying.
 A public body may not require that a request be submitted on a standard form or require the requester to specify the purpose for a request, except to determine whether the records are requested for a commercial purpose or whether to grant a request for a fee waiver.
 All requests for inspection and copying received by a public body shall immediately be forwarded to its FOIA officer or designee.

-In compliance with the Freedom of Information Act, the Geneseo Park District’s Freedom of Information Officer is Executive Director, Molly Hamer.
-Mrs. Hamer is also the Open Meetings Act Officer.
+In compliance with the Freedom of Information Act, the Geneseo Park District’s Freedom of Information Officer is Executive Director, Andy Thurman.
+Mr. Thurman is also the Open Meetings Act Officer.

 Record Requests may be sent to: